worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 You may notice that `MessageHandler` is used instead of `CommandHandler`.
 This is a more general handler that selects messages based off flags that you supply.
 In this case, it handles messages that contain text but aren't commands.

 We can now log messages, but we can't see them yet.
 Let's add a handler that lets a user fetch the latest message.
-Add this function after the definition of the `log` function
+Add this function after the definition of the `log` function:

 ```python
 def fetch(update: Update, context: CallbackContext) -> None: